PeachyTree/shiro/README.md

 * **giphy:** Returns a GIF from Giphy based on your query.
 * **github:** Returns information about the specified GitHub repository.
 * **jisho:** Searches for Japanese words and kanji on Jisho!
-* **meme:** Searches for a random meme from selected subreddits!
-Warning: There is no NSFW filter on this!
 * **nasa:** Searches NASA's image archive for your query.
 * **osu:** Responds with information on an osu! user.
 * **steam:** Searches Steam for games!